Kathleen Murphy (executive): Professional career

 Murphy began her career as a healthcare attorney at Aetna, at age 27.
 She held different positions in legal and government affairs during her 15 years at Aetna, including general counsel and chief administrative officer of the financial-services arm.
 When the division was sold to ING Group in 2000, Murphy became group president of ING Worksite and Institutional Financial Services.
 She later became chief executive officer of ING U.S. Wealth Management.
 Murphy now serves as the president of the Personal Investments division at Fidelity Investments.

 Fortune listed Murphy as a "Woman of Power" in 2010 and one of the 50 Most Powerful Women in 2007; she remains on the list, as of 2018.
 In 2013, Murphy was featured on American Banker's 25 Most Powerful Women in Finance.

 Murphy serves on the Board of Directors for the Markle Foundation and the National Football Foundation, where she is also vice chair.
-She is on the Board of Governors of the Financial Industry Regulatory Authority (FINRA).
+She is on the Board of Governors of the Financial Industry Regulatory Authority (FINRA), and joined the board of directors of BlackRock in April 2025.